 - All evening events are cancelled.

 - All committee meetings and planning meetings are cancelled or moved to a virtual meeting.

-We will do our best during the time of closure to care for our church members.
+We will do our best to care for our church members.
 The staff and our prayer teams will lift up any who are sick.
 Still, public health officials have advised ministers nationwide to avoid personal contact with those suffering with the flu or COVID-19 in an effort to prevent the spread of these viruses.
-Therefore, we will contact anyone who becomes sick by phone and text messaging, but we will not make personal visits.
+Therefore, we will contact anyone who becomes sick by phone, text messaging, or Zoom, but we will not make personal visits.
 The danger of spreading these viruses is great.
-Again, it is easily transmitted, and unfortunately, some of the COVID-19 cases in Italy seem to have occurred through the visits of priests to the ailing.
 We will, therefore, use caution and common sense in our ministry.

 For more information, we suggest the following sources for information on COVID-19 and the flu: